-There are currently over 800,000 vendors and merchants running successful Shopify stores around the globe.
+Over 800,000 vendors and merchants are running successful Shopify stores around the globe.
 But, not all of these e-commerce entrepreneurs find success.
 In fact, according to Shopify statistics, nine out of every 10 Shopify stores fail—with only 5-10% of business owners seeing success.
-This high rate of failure tends to happen in the first five years of a business’s inception.
+This high failure rate tends to happen in the first five years of a business’s inception.

-A very competitive e-commerce platform, Shopify provides you with a powerful toolkit and capabilities that can stand up to big, e-commerce giants.
-The returns that come with running a stable e-commerce store on Shopify have been consistently outranking any other platform.
+As a fiercely competitive e-commerce platform, Shopify equips you with a robust toolkit and capabilities rival major e-commerce giants.
+Consistently outperforming other platforms, running a stable e-commerce store on Shopify offers unparalleled returns.

 Your choice of niche is one of the most important parts of running an e-commerce store.
 Every niche has a specific market share and requires unique customer needs.
 Understanding your niche can help you better identify and focus on the appropriate customer base.
 And, understanding your customers before you start selling is imperative to your Shopify store’s success.